What to see in Porto on a weekend?

 How many days do you have to spend?
 Read this post with the must-visit places in Porto

 Índice de contenidos

-We had decided to take a 15-day road trip in Portugal and we came from touring beautiful villages such as Guimaraes which is a World Heritage Site or Braganza with its castle and Chaves with its thermal baths.
+We decided to take a 15-day road trip in Portugal and we came from touring beautiful villages such as Guimaraes, which is a World Heritage Site, Braganza with its castle, and Chaves with its thermal baths.

 The idea was to use Porto as a base of operations, to also know the villages around.
 We were going to stay five days and there was plenty of time.
 We decided to spend two full days visiting the beautiful city of Porto.

-Here, you’ll find the best things to do two days in Porto.
+Here, you’ll find the best things to do in two days in Porto.

 Porto, the origin of Portugal’s name

 One of the first things we discovered (by chance reading I don’t remember where) is that the origin of the name of Portugal originated in Porto.

 The mouth of the Douro River is in Porto.
 Well, 2200 years ago, the Romans conquered a city at the mouth of the Douro River called “Portus Cale”.
 This city Portus Cale is the Porto we know today and the name of Portugal is the result of the evolution of the name Portus Cale.